saagarjha/spaytify/README.md

 1. Install [EasySIMBL](https://github.com/norio-nomura/EasySIMBL)
 2. Build the bundle (TODO: provide pre-built bundle)
 3. Run EasySIMBL, and drag the built bundle into the plugin list
+4. Relaunch Spotify
-4. Enjoy a quieter Spotify
+5. Enjoy a quieter Spotify

 ## Status
 Proof-of-concept validated.
 In testing locally on 10.9.5.